 Summary: The papers of woodturner Bob Stocksdale and fiber artist Kay Sekimachi measure 19.5 linear feet and 0.125 GB and date from circa 1900 to 2015.
 Found are biographical materials, correspondence, writings, professional files, exhibition files, project files, personal business records, printed and digital material, scrapbooks, photographic material, and artwork.
 Of note are records from Sekimachi's forced internment during World War II at Tanforan Assembly Center and Topaz War Relocation Center from 1942 to 1944.

 Bob Stocksdale (1913-2003) was a woodturner active in California.
 He was known for bowls he formed from rare types of wood.
 Kay Sekimachi (1926- ) is a Japanese-American fiber artist and educator also active in California.
 She began her career in weaving on and off the loom and was part of the New Basketry movement.

-Donated 2003 and 2004 by Kay Sekimachi Stocksdale as a part of the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.
+The Bob Stocksdale and Kay Sekimachi papers were donated in 2003, 2004, and 2015 by Kay Sekimachi Stocksdale as part of the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.